sridhs21/sridhs21/README.md

 # About Me

 Computer Science and Information Technology student at Rensselaer Polytechnic Institute with a concentration in Machine Learning.
-Currently engaged in cutting-edge research on magnetic reconnection classification for NASA Heliophysics and developing innovative applications in computer vision, web development, and scientific simulation.
-Passionate about applying machine learning techniques to solve real-world problems in space science, healthcare, and software engineering.
+Currently engaged in research on magnetic reconnection classification for NASA Heliophysics and developing applications in computer vision, web development, and scientific simulation.
+I enjoy applying machine learning techniques to solve real-world problems in space science, healthcare, and software engineering.

 ## Socials